shopware/shopware/changelog/_unreleased/30-05-2023-remove-stream-context-create-from-file-fetcher.md

 author_github: resslinger
 ---
 # Core
-* Removed stream_create_context from media FileFetcher to upload media with redirects behind CND / image services
+* Add check for enableUrlValidation on method openSourceFromUrl of class FileFetcher to upload media with redirects behind CND / image services